kivy/kivy/doc/sources/gettingstarted/layouts.rst

 When you add a widget to a layout, the following properties are used to determine the widget's size and position, depending on the type of layout:

-    **size_hint**: defines the size of a widget as a fraction of the parents size.
-Values are restricted to the range 0.0 - 1.0 i.e. 0.01 = 1/100th of the parent size (1%) and 1. = same size (100%).
+    **size_hint**: defines the size of a widget as a fraction of the parent's size.
+Values are restricted to the range 0.0 - 1.0, e.g. 0.01 = 1/100th of the parent's size (1%) and 1.0 = same size as the parent (100%).

     **pos_hint**: is used to place the widget relative to the parent.